 - a.
 Capture, slow, infiltrate and convey sidewalk stormwater runoff through the provision of rain garden planting primarily on Yates and View Streets where conditions and sidewalk and street widths allow. - b.
 Raised planters in the Yates Street Plaza and View Street Green shall feature native and adaptive plant species. - c.
 Screen and soften blank walls with vertical planting and/or trellises. - d.
-Establish a plant palette comprised of west coast native and adaptive drought tolerant species in common and private landscapes that are appropriate for the anticipated microclimatic conditions. - e.
+Establish a plant palette comprised of west coast native and adaptive drought tolerant species in common and private landscapes that are appropriate for the anticipated microclimatic conditions.
+Plant species in the rain gardens and planted areas in the right-of-way will be selected by Horticulture and Urban Forestry Services. - e.
 Ensure adequate soil volume of a minimum of 450mm for shrub plantings where applicable with special attention taken to ensure adequate medium on embankments of rain garden. - f.
 Wherever possible, provide mass planting in the public realm and key areas in the private realm to maximize maintenance and overall effect. - g.
 Give special consideration to plant material that has high amenity value and supportive of pollinators. - h.
 Design all planted areas to keep sight lines clear for traffic and pedestrians.

-Sample plant palette for shrubs, groundcovers and grasses:
+Sample plant palette for shrubs, groundcovers and grasses for common and private landscapes within the property line: